 31 - BANKING AND FINANCE

-(1) The Treasurer of the Branch shall, on behalf of the Branch, receive all monies paid to the Branch and immediately following receipt thereof issue official receipts.
+(1) The Treasurer/Secretary of the Branch shall, on behalf of the Branch, receive all monies paid to the Branch and immediately following receipt thereof issue official receipts.

-(2) The Branch shall cause to be opened with such bank as the Branch selects, a banking account in the name of the Branch into which all monies received shall be paid by the Treasurer as soon as possible after receipt thereof.
+(2) The Branch shall cause to be opened with such bank as the Branch selects, a banking account in the name of the Branch into which all monies received shall be paid by the Treasurer/Secretary as soon as possible after receipt thereof.

 (3) A loan, grant or donation of an amount exceeding $1,000 shall not be made by the Branch unless the Branch: